RoelofSetsFire/data-processing-1/30 Homework/20 HTML/10 Homework.md

 * [Lesson 2: Elements and semantics](http://learn.shayhowe.com/html-css/elements-semantics)
 * [Lesson 3: Box model and positioning](http://learn.shayhowe.com/html-css/box-model)

-Briefly answer the following questions in `hw5htmlcss.pdf`.
+Briefly answer the following questions in `htmlcss.pdf`.
 A sentence or two for each question will suffice.

 1. At a high level, what is the purpose of HTML and CSS?
 How do the two differ?